Sri Lanka - North to South Photo Tour - full itinerary

 Galle Fort

 After breakfast this morning, we head directly to the magnificent Galle Fort, a UNESCO World Heritage site dating back to the 16th century.
-This well-preserved colonial stronghold features a labyrinth of cobbled streets, imposing ramparts and elegant red-tiled colonial homes where the local people continue to live and work.
+This well-preserved colonial stronghold features a labyrinth of cobbled streets, imposing ramparts, and elegant red-tiled colonial homes where the local people continue to live and work.

 Day 12: